Lovers Rock (2020 film): Critical response

-Review aggregator Metacritic assigned the film a weighted average score of 95 out of 100, based on 27 critics, indicating "universal acclaim."
+Review aggregator Metacritic assigned the film a weighted average score of 95 out of 100, based on 27 critics, indicating "universal acclaim".
 On Rotten Tomatoes the film holds an approval rating of 98% based on 103 reviews, with an average rating of 8.79/10.
 The site's critics consensus reads, "A singular viewing experience that perfectly captures a moment in time, Lovers Rock is a lovingly-crafted ode to Black joy."
 The entire Small Axe anthology was nominated for Best Miniseries or Television Film at the 78th Golden Globe Awards.

 Angelica Bastin of Vulture.com called Lovers Rock "undoubtedly one of the best movies of the year...a transfixing romance not just between the two characters at its center but one about the beauty of the human body, the succor of an energetic party, and the possibility in the hush of a night."

 The film appeared on several critics' top ten lists of best films from 2020.
+In June 2025, IndieWire ranked the film at number 6 on its list of "The 100 Best Movies of the 2020s (So Far)."